-As a student at the University of New South Wales, you will live on campus.
-You will have the option of applying to live in a Residential College or you will live in student apartments.
+Students studying at the University of New South Wales will have the option of applying to live in a Residential College or opting to live in the on-campus student apartments.
 As you read the information below, please be sure to review the general housing information for Australia.

-A unique self-catered college community located adjacent to the Kensington Colleges, Colombo House is ideal for students who enjoy the benefits of a well-integrated community but also enjoy a sense of independence.
+A unique self-catered college community, Colombo House is ideal for students who enjoy the benefits of a well-integrated community but also enjoy a sense of independence.
 You will be responsible for cooking your own meals in large, fully-equipped, architecturally-designed kitchens.
-At Colombo House there will be many social and cultural events organized for you that you can choose to participate in.
-Colombo House is a good fit for students who are mature and independent but still want a close student community.
+Many students comment that the communal kitchen is where many friendships are made.
+There will be many social and cultural events organized for you throughout the semester.
+Colombo House is a good fit for students who want their own bedroom and private bathroom, and for those students that are mature and independent but still want a close student community.

-Recently built, the stylish University Terraces offer self-catered apartment-style housing in two bedroom apartments.
-Each unit features a private bathroom and a kitchenette which includes a sink, microwave, stove top, refrigerator and freezer.
-Other amenities include a rooftop garden and laundry facilities.
-The terraces are a good fit for students who are very independent and confident in making friendships through classes or joining clubs and societies on campus.
+The Barker Street Apartments are the most economical housing option on offer.
+Barker Street Apartments are located on the UNSW campus, overlooking the Village Green.
+Students will be housed in 5-bedroom apartments.
+Each student has their own bedroom complete with desk, bed, chair and wardrobe.
+Each apartment has a shared living room and kitchen.
+The Barker Street Apartments are a good fit for students who are very independent and confident in making friendships through classes or joining clubs and societies on campus.
 Please note students will be responsible for purchasing their own crockery, saucepans and utensils upon arrival.